akamai/cli-dns/README.md

 ### Update a Zone

+NOTE: This sub command has been deprecated and will be removed in a future release.

 Update a zone using `akamai dns update-zone`.
 This command allows you to input either a [Edge DNS JSON payload](https://developer.akamai.com/api/luna/config-dns/resources.html#addormodifyazone), or a standard DNS zone file.